nbro/andz/OBJECTIVES.md

         - Link to resources used to implement the concepts.

 5. Learn how to create unit tests.
-Specifically I should at least consider the following techniques:
+Specifically, I should at least consider the following techniques:

 	- Equivalence partitioning